MicrosoftDocs/PowerShell-Docs-Modules/reference/ps-modules/PlatyPS/New-MarkdownHelp.md

 -a----        5/22/2016   6:54 PM           1630 Update-MarkdownHelpSchema.md
 ```

-The first command loads the PlatyPS module into the current session by using the `Import-Module` cmdlet.
+The first command loads the PlatyPS module into the current session using the `Import-Module`
+cmdlet.

 The second command creates help for all the cmdlets in the PlatyPS module.
 It stores them in the
 `.\docs` folder.
 This command specifies the **Force** parameter.
 Therefore, it overwrites existing